Saguaro-Sunset

 Seeking a Governor’s pardon is a lengthy and time consuming process.
 Applicants may obtain the pardon application and information on line or make a request to the Board of Executive Clemency.
 Upon receipt of the request, the Board staff will provide you a packet of information detailing the requirements and the application.
 It is imperative that you read the instructions carefully and obtain all the required supplements.
 You will not be scheduled for a hearing until all the required documentation has been received.
 It is imperative that you advise the Board of any changes in address or contact phone numbers.
 For further information please see the Board’s detailed instructions located on the website at www.azboec.gov and in the application package.

-If the vote is affirmative, one of the Board members will draft a letter to the Governor requesting consideration that you be granted a pardon.
+Pardon hearings are conducted in two phases.
+Please refer to Board policy #109 for information on the Phase I and Phase II hearing process.
+At the Phase II hearing, if the vote is affirmative, one of the Board members will draft a letter to the Governor requesting consideration that you be granted a pardon.
 This letter must outline the compelling reasons for the Board’s recommendation.
 You will receive a copy of this letter.
 The Governor may respond to this recommendation at any time.
 There are no designated timeframes.

 If the Board votes not to recommend a pardon for an applicant or if the governor denies a pardon, the applicant may apply again for a pardon in three (3) years from the date of the Board's decision.